allan-bonadio/squishy_electron_4/bugs.md

 - UI ability to set n of dimensions, and to specify angular momentum, and any energy/potential differences therein.
-Two particles in the same space should have the same X coordinates; one in 2-d space should have X  and Y coords.
+Two particles in the same space should have the same-space X coordinates; one in 2-d space should have X  and Y coords.
 The V potential would be 1-dimensional or 2 dimensional, depending.  whew, not this year.

 - Any number of dimensions, eg x and s, the spin, becomes ψ[1...N][-½,